 Kluckhohn and Strodbeck’s Value Orientation

 According to Kluckhohn and Strodbeck’s value orientation, people from different cultures normally have their own preferred solutions to universal problems.
 There are normally many solutions to a problem that a company may be facing.
 However, people from different cultural backgrounds will always have different preferences to the best cause of action (Sadri & Flammia, 2011).
-This explains the reason why employees at the Reds Carlton hotel normally differ in the way of thinking, especially when handling business problems.
+This explains the reason why employees at the Ritz-Carlton hotel normally differ in the way of thinking, especially when handling business problems.
 This means that employees from the same cultural background may have the same values (Wolff & Wimberly, 2013).

-An individual undergoes all the stages of the culture shock when joining the Reds Carlton hotel.
+An individual undergoes all the stages of the culture shock when joining the Ritz-Carlton hotel.
 The first stage is excitement.
 This entails a new employee feeling positive about his or her surroundings and being overwhelmed with impressions.
 The same individual also finds the new culture fascinating, as well as exotic.
 The second stage is withdrawal (Marx, 2001).
 At this point, the same individual starts to feel frustrated with the new culture.
 A person finds other people’s behaviors strange and unpredictable.
 As such, he or she is normally filled with anxiety hence the development of the desire to withdraw or start criticizing others.
 This is normally the case after he or she starts to experience the culture (Daft, 2011).

 The next stage is adjustment.
 Adjustment occurs when a person has a routine and starts to feel more confident and settled when dealing with the new culture.
 The individual feels less isolated and regains his or her sense of humor.
 The last stage is enthusiasm.
 At this point, a person feels at home.
 He or she begins to enjoy new culture and improves his or her functionality in the culture.
 Adoption of certain aspects of the new culture is also imperative in the last stage of culture shock (Wolff & Wimberly, 2013).